Siddik-1997/Siddik-1997-Web-Automation-on-Daraz.com-with-Selenium-NUnit/README.md

 - Verify that the language is updated successfully
 - Change site language from Bangla → English
 - Verify that the language is updated successfully
-- Register a new user account
+- Register a new user account (Before Captcha & OTP Screen)
 - Log in using the registered account
 - Select a product category
 - Select a product from that category and add to cart